egor-demidov/libgran/Writerside/topics/Custom-binary-force-model.md

    > Note that the return type
    > is an `std::pair`, because we need to return two accelerations: translational and angular.
 However, we assume that
    > this linear attractive model is a body force acting on the particles and does not directly produce torques.
 Therefore,
-   > the angular acceleration that we return is be zero.
+   > the angular acceleration that we return is zero.

 ## Driver program for this model